 You may fit studded winter tires In Newfoundland, from Oct 31st to May 1st but is not required as per law.

 In Ontario, the province mandated that all private auto insurers must give discounts to policyholders who purchase and install winter tires, effective Jan 1st, 2016.
 So, as soon as the temperatures drop to 7° Celsius you must install winter tires from Nov to April every year to avail this discount.
-The rate of winter tire discount may vary with each insurance company.
-At an average, most insurance companies offer anywhere from 2% to 5% discount for installing approved winter tires.
+The rate of winter tire discounts may vary with each insurance company.
+On average, most insurance companies offer anywhere from 2% to 5% discount for installing approved winter tires.
 They may not need purchase receipts but it is a good idea to keep the documents as in the event of a claim they may check that you did indeed have winter tires.

 What Does Winter Tires Mean And How They Work

 Winter tires are made of specific tread pattern and compound that allows for comfortable and safe winter driving.
 At temperatures below 7°C, winter tires are made to stick to asphalt to improve handling, braking, and speeding.
-A blend of rubber with oil, silica and other compounds prevents the winter tires from getting too brittle or hard in freezing temperatures.
+A blend of rubber with oil, silica, and other compounds prevents the winter tires from getting too brittle or hard in freezing temperatures.
 The glass transition temperature of winter tires makes them suitable for driving in extremely cold weather.

 The winter tires have many small blocks to bite into icy roads and the tire grooves channel away water to avoid skidding.
 There are sipes in these tires that are small slits that open on road contact to give more grip.
-They may also have tiny holes called micro pumps alongside to pick up water with contact.
+They may also have tiny holes called micro-pumps alongside to pick up water with contact.
 These grooves are capable of picking up a thin layer of icy water to avoid hydroplaning or when the asphalt is wet.

 Tips To Make Your Winter Tires Last Longer